Channelstream/channelstream/README.rst

     { "user": YOUR_username,
       "conn_id": CUSTOM_UNIQUE_UID_OF_CONNECTION, # for example uuid.uuid4()
-    "channels": [ "CHAN_NAME1", "CHAN_NAMEX" ]
+    "channels": [ "CHAN_NAME1", "CHAN_NAMEX" ],
+    "channel_configs": {"CHAN_NAME1": {"notify_presence": true, "history_size": 50}} # channel_configs key is optional
     }

-where channels is a list of channels this connection/user should be subscribed to.
+where `channels` is a list of channels this connection/user should be subscribed to.
+`channel_configs` is optional dictionary of defaults used for channel creation.

 /info?secret=YOURSECRET
 --------------------------